Liz and her husband have stayed in many hotels and like to share their experience to help fellow travellers make informed hotel choices.

 The open-plan restaurant area was to the right of the lobby area.
 The serving area was located towards the back and in the corner.
 Behind this, there was an orange painted wall with blackboards on one side and wooden doors in the middle into the kitchen.
 There was a heated hot buffet area on a central plinth.
 The base was decorated with small silver tiles and there were white painted cubby holes and a black top.
 Chrome lamps/heaters hung low over the hot food on black spiral cords.

-The cold buffet was in a chiller and cereals, juice and bakery items were on a wooden table.
+The cold buffet was in a chiller and cereals, juice, and bakery items were on a wooden table.
 The restaurant area had wooden paneling and shelving in sections, decorated with plants in containers.
 Walls were covered in a beige/cream paper.

 Square and circular light wood tables on chrome plinths were arranged in the space between the serving area and the front windows.
-Seating was a mixture of high banquettes in a lime vinyl covering and turquoise and grey padded high back chairs with wooden legs.
+Seating was a mixture of high banquettes with a lime vinyl covering and turquoise and grey padded high back chairs with wooden legs.

 Floor coverings were varied.
 The servery area had white rectangular tiles laid at an angle, there was a wooden floor area and also a centrally carpeted area in a beige and brown stripe.

-The restaurant was well lit with spotlights in the ceiling, chrome up-lighters and natural light from the tall windows, which were decorated with pull-down white square patterned blinds.
+The restaurant was well lit with spotlights in the ceiling, chrome up-lighters, and natural light from the tall windows, which were decorated with pull-down white square patterned blinds.

 A limited selection of cereals was available in green bowls with wooden scoops.
-The choice was cornflakes, rice crispies, Weetabix and granola.
+The choice was cornflakes, rice crispies, Weetabix, and granola.